PCE1968/School_District_Analysis/README.md

 ![Thomas High School, updated summary with NaN](Resources/Thomas_summary_with_Nans.png)

-Since changing the scores doesn't change the number of students, first five columns are identical.
+Since changing the scores doesn't change the number of students, the first five columns are identical.
 When we get to the scores we can see the impact.
 - Average Math Score has drop slightly
 - Average Reading Score has gone up slightly
 - % Passing Math, % Passing Reading and % Overall Passing have all dropped significantly